-Now we are spending a lot more time at home, perhaps you could write a list of things that you can do that will keep you busy.
+When we’re required to spend more time at home, perhaps due to a lockdown, it’s a good idea to write a list of things that you can do that will keep you busy and entertained.

 - Read a new book.
 Check out your shelves or lots of libraries now let you download to a device online e.g. Shellharbour City Library offers downloads here for members.